2017-18 Undergraduate and Graduate Catalogs

 Late Course Drops

 Students who fail to drop a course by the official drop date may apply for “late course drop” due to extenuating circumstances.
 Late course drops must be approved by the instructor and are subject to departmental policy.
-The instructor’s signature, department/division chair signature, and the department/division stamp must be obtained on a drop slip.
+The instructor’s signature, department/division chair signature, and the department/division stamp must be obtained on a Late Course Drop Request or drop slip.
 Drop slips are available in the Registrar’s Office or the department/division offices.
-Completed drop slips must be returned to the Registrar’s Office.
+Once completed, drop slips must be returned to the Registrar’s Office for processing.
 A late course drop must be processed prior to the first day of final exams.

 Instructors are required to report course enrollment.
 After the seventh day of a regular (16-week) session in fall or spring and the fourth day of a summer or eight-week session, instructors are required to report students who have never attended any class sessions or completed an academic-related activity in their internet course(s).
 If such absence is reported by the instructor, the Registrar’s Office will administratively drop or withdraw the student.
 As a result a “W” will be recorded on the student’s official transcript and the course(s) will be subject to published refund policies.
 The Registrar’s Office will notify the student of the changes in his/her enrollment status.
 If the student would like to re-enroll in the course(s), he/she must obtain approval of the instructor and chair overseeing the course in the form of add slip, along with the department/division stamp.